 Quitting smoking is recommended for people with HIV.

-Although many of the factors that affect disease progression can be controlled by people with HIV, other factors also have an influence.
-These include:
+Some of the factors that affect disease progression can be controlled by people with HIV, but others can also have an impact.

 - general health before infection

 The outlook depends largely on whether or not a person receives and follows a treatment plan.